How to Build Resilience Through Fitness

 Discipline in Routine:

 Consistent exercise teaches discipline when motivation fades.
 Motivation is temporary, but discipline brings lasting change.
 Through routine, you learn that tough times, like seasons, are temporary.
 Discipline is when you start showing up for yourself consistently during streaks of no motivation.
-When you’re disciplined enough to consistently work on your goals, you can get to the other side — refind your motivation, get to the next season, and regain your joy.
+When you’re disciplined enough to consistently work on your goals, you can get to the other side — rediscover your motivation, get to the next season, and regain your joy.

 Neuroplasticity: